cuihujun/docs/murano/get-started/products/pythonsim/README.md

   ![image alt text](pythonsim_18.png)

-Switch to the terminal (while the simulator is running), and you’ll see the simulator indicates that it has received the state changes.
+Switch to the terminal (while the simulator is running), and you will see the simulator indicates that it has received the state changes.

   ![image alt text](pythonsim_19.png)